Pioneering Award-Winning Services for Special Educational Needs

 ExcelDIA is renowned for special needs driver training and driving instructor training services, which are now spreading across the UK.
 Through our network of specially trained instructors around the country, more and more special needs people are having the opportunity to learn to drive.

 As well as qualifications, experience of special needs conditions also contributes to the work at ExcelDIA.
-Julia Malkin, Director of Training and Development, is a DSA Fleet registered and ORDIT-registered trainer and received a Grade 6 at the first check test, followed by a high-end Fleet Grade 5 at the second, despite having autism, dyslexia, dyspraxia, dyscalculia, Irlen’s syndrome and ADHD.
+Julia Malkin, Director of Training and Development, received a Grade 6 at the first check test, followed by a high-end Fleet Grade 5 at the second, despite having autism, dyslexia, dyspraxia, dyscalculia, Irlen’s syndrome and ADHD.
 Her husband Colin Malkin, who supports her at workshops and conferences, has dyslexia.